LivesInRoom29/ConnectChore/README.md

 AS A Spouse
 I WANT clear delineation of responsibilities.
 In other words, I want to be able to know who does what so that there is no conflict.
 ## Future Enhancements
--Multiple logged in users per household
+- Multiple logged in users per household

--Display history of tasks and rewards
+- Display history of tasks and rewards

--Reminders for chore list items
+- Reminders for chore list items

--Monetize/points-based individual chores towards an expensive reward
+- Monetize/points-based individual chores towards an expensive reward

 ## Contributors